ajn123/Pyschological-Warfare/lib/assets/articles/theologop.md

 NOTE:  You can watch the youtube video of the interview [here](https://www.youtube.com/watch?v=eXwFzMbwADQ&feature=youtu.be).

-This week I interview a fellow Austinite, Lady TheoloGOP. a former evangelical with a plethora of knowledge and understanding of religion, how people view religion, and how this effects our politics.
+This week I interview a fellow Austinite, Lady TheoloGOP.
+A former evangelical with a plethora of knowledge and understanding of religion, how people view religion, and how this effects our politics.